 Sands joined FAU with years of coaching experience and a longstanding involvement in the game of golf.
 From 1990-2004, he served as a golf instructor with the Quail Valley Country Club, High School Summer Camp, and Junior League Summer Program in Missouri City, Texas.
-In 1992, he became the head golf coach at Elkins High School in Missouri City and saw great success over the next 12 seasons.
-From 1995 to 2004, his teams won nine district championships, four regional championships (1995, 2002-04), and won the Texas 5A State Championship in 2003.
+In 1992, Sands became the head golf coach at Elkins High School in Missouri City and saw great success over the next twelve seasons.
+From 1995 to 2004, his teams won nine district championships, four regional championships (1995, 2002-04) and won the Texas 5A State Championship in 2003.

 In addition to his contributions to the game as a coach, Sands has also been a heavy benefactor of golf through his organizational and fundraising efforts.
 From 1969-1976, he was actively involved in organizing junior golf through a city junior golf league at Sylvan Heights Public Golf Course, as well as the Knights of Columbus and the Jaycees Junior tournaments in New Castle, PA.
-In recent years he has continued his involvement, acting as chair and fundraiser for many Houston junior golf events.
-Before leaving Houston, Sands led a community effort to reclaim the par 3 course at Quail Valley Country Club for junior golfers.
+While in Houston, he continued his involvement, acting as chair and fundraiser for many junior golf events.
+Before leaving Houston, Sands collaborated with community leaders to reclaim the par 3 course at Quail Valley Country Club for junior golfers.
 Mayor Allen Owen awarded him and his wife with “Lifetime Citizen Status” and the Key to Missouri City, Texas.

-A developer of "Merging Mind and Mechanics, a Seminar to Improve Your Game," Sands comes to FAU with a diverse background in public service.
-In addition to working as an educator for nearly 30 years, Sands was elected mayor of New Castle, PA, in 1980 and served in that capacity for four years, after previously having served in the New Castle city council for four years.
-His wife, Dr. Patricia Liehr, is the associate dean for Nursing Research and Scholarship at in FAU's Christine E. Lynn College of Nursing from 2004-14.
+A developer of "Merging Mind and Mechanics, a Seminar to Improve Your Game," Sands came to FAU with a diverse background in public service.
+In addition to working as an educator for nearly 30 years, Sands was elected mayor of New Castle, Pennsylvania in 1980 and served in that capacity for four years, after previously having served in the New Castle City Council for four years.
+His wife, Dr. Patricia Liehr, served as the associate dean for Nursing Research and Scholarship at FAU's Christine E. Lynn College of Nursing from 2004-14.
 Dr. Liehr has been instrumental with the FAU men’s golf team in teaching mindfulness and other useful mind-body techniques for the game and for life along with cooking a traditional Italian meal for the team to open and close the season.